SciML/DiffEqDocs.jl/docs/src/basics/solution.md

 - `:Default`: The solver did not set retcodes.
 - `:Success`: The integration completed without erroring.
+- `:Terminated`: The integration is terminated with `terminate!(integrator)`.
+  Note that this may occur by using `TerminateSteadyState` from the callback library `DiffEqCallbacks` or, consequently, steady state solver `DynamicSS` from `SteadyStateDiffEq`.
 - `:MaxIters`: The integration exited early because it reached its maximum number of iterations.
 - `:DtLessThanMin`: The timestep method chose a stepsize which is smaller than the